ileskaa/computing-flashcards/README.md

-# computing-flashcards
+# Computing Flashcards
-An application to learn programming concepts
+A flashcards application to learn programming concepts.

+This software was created using Node.js, Express, and Pug.